edwardm/ECORE-JS-Page-Down-Progress/README.md

 ## Notes

+-   TO-DO: Bug when window resizes, on of the anchors loses offset positioning
--   Ability to display in either horionztal format or vertical format
+-   TO-DO: This plug-in can show the navigation progress bar in either horizontal or vertical format.
--   Better tooltip support for the navigation links, may incorporate Boostrap tooltip with Popper JS
+-   TO-DO: Better tooltip support for the navigation links, may incorporate Boostrap tooltip with Popper JS for viewport edge detection and placement

 ## License